 A visit to Rosslyn Chapel can vary based on your interest in its rich history and intricate carvings.

-Most visitors spend about 1 to 1.5 hours exploring the chapel and its grounds, allowing ample time to appreciate this unique place’s beauty and mystery fully.
+Most visitors spend about 1 to 1.5 hours exploring the chapel and its grounds, allowing ample time to fully appreciate this unique place’s beauty and mystery.

-Remember to save some extra time to browse the visitor center and gift shop as well!
+Remember to save extra time to browse the visitor center and gift shop!

 Best time to visit